imnofuxkingfun/AOOP_VenueManager/README.md

 ## Features

-Demonstrates key AOOP features, such as private and protected classes, access methods, singletons, inheritance, along with a service classes for each class and multiple Collection types.
+Demonstrates key AOOP features, such as including encapsulation through private and protected classes, access methods, singleton patterns, inheritance, service classes and the use of multiple collection types.
 The project implements a relational database using JDBC, with optimized data reading.
 Another feature is the audit log, which writes in a CSV file everytime an action is executed, along with a timestamp.

 ## Menu